Jim Seger

 My Approach to Helping

 Working together, we will discuss the challenges you face and consider the therapeutic approaches that seem most likely to benefit you.
 In some cases, you might decide to focus on how your family of origin or trauma history gets in the way of more fully being your better, healthier self.
-In other cases, you might want to work through challenging choices or situations in the present.
+In other cases, you might want to focus more on the present, working through current situations or challenging choices you face.
+Whatever is important to and challenging you is worthy of our attention.

 My Personal Beliefs and Interests